Do you still have burn marks on your legs from riding pillion on a motorcycle as a child?

 In America, there is no set age, but they must be able to reach the footpegs.
 Like motorcycle helmets rules in some states, it is a matter of letting the rider decide.

-However, a South Carolina state representative has now tabled a Bill that would require babies and small children to be secured to a motorcycle with seat belts.
+A South Carolina state representative tabled a Bill requiring babies and small children to be secured to a motorcycle with seat belts.

 Such devices do exist and some riders think they are a great idea.

-Joseph Daning’s Bill requires a rear-facing child safety seat be used for motorcycle passengers from birth up to one year old and a booster seat with belts for kids up to seven.
+The failed Bill had called for a rear-facing child safety seat for motorcycle passengers from birth up to one year old and a booster seat with belts for kids up to seven.

 Need for pillion laws?